Pandaqi/Pandaqi-Studio/pandaqi-studio/content/easter-eggventures/play/reggverse-riddles/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Reggverse Riddles"
-headerTitle: "Win the reverse egg hunt by cleverly changing egg locations just before you decide to look."
 blurb: "Win the reverse egg hunt by cleverly changing where eggs are hidden just before you decide to look."
-blurbShort: "An [Easter Eggventures](/easter-eggventures/) game about changing the rules that determine where eggs are hidden ... just before you decide to look and collec them."
+# blurb: "An [Easter Eggventures](/easter-eggventures/) game about changing the rules that determine where eggs are hidden ... just before you decide to look and collec them."
 blurbProject: "Win the reverse egg hunt by cleverly changing where eggs are hidden just before you decide to look."
 weightProject: 50

 downloadLink: "https://drive.google.com/drive/folders/1oj-qZl4R13GXNH3SY5G2S4GqfM-IxhsH"

-color: "purple"

 date: 2025-03-26

 difficulty: "simple"
-categories: ["boardgame", "tile-game", "standard"]
+categories: ["board-game", "tile-game", "standard"]
 genre: ["family"]
 tags: ["shared-map", "movement", "logic"]
 themes: ["colorful", "holiday"]